 I saddens me to confess that I hadn’t talked to nor heard from Kenneth for three years when I received news of his passing.
-I tried to contact him many times over that period but never got a reply.
-Not one.
-To this very day I don’t know why.
+I tried to contact him many times over that period but he never replied.
+To this day I don’t know why.
 Why no phone calls, text messages, Skype visits or e-mail?
-Nothing.
-“Sometimes no answer is an answer,” he told me once.
-“So what was the question?”
+Nothing “Sometimes no answer is an answer,” he told me once.
+“So what was the question again?”
+I ask.

 Ken was a tough teacher but he made learning easy and fun, just like the kids he met in the Butterfly Garden when he visited Batticaoa on many occasions over the early years.
 We dedicate the Out-of-the-Box Curriculum to him and to the children of the Butterfly Peace Garden.
 Our Monkey’s Tale logo, which was lifted from the one and only Mystery Painting he ever did, also serves to remind us that our very capable Foreign Minister, Dr. Kenneth David Bush Ph.D.
-(Cornell), represents us in the highest celestial councils of influence and authority, now and forevermore.
+(Cornell), will continue to represent us in the highest councils of celestial influence and authority, now and forevermore.

 16.4 Easy Rider East

 Toby returns from his night out in the rain with a new job.
 He debriefs while along hopping the verandah on his way to bed in the dining hall drainpipe.

 “Got a job last night, Poho.
 Three month teaching gig with World University Services of Canada.
 WUSC for short.”